Fighting fuel poverty

 We promise to continue

-- Providing our customers with access to the cheapest energy deals.
+- Providing our customer with access to the cheapest home and business energy deals.

 - Sharing helpful tips about how to improve energy efficiency in your home.

-- Supporting customers with advice about managing money and debt.
+- Supporting customer with advice about managing money and debt.

 - Contributing a percentage of our profits to charity.